 Right of Way

-Our water distribution system is located on District owned land and within Helix’s 730 miles of right of way– land that we have acquired easement interest in for specific use.
+Our water distribution system is on District owned land and within Helix’s 737 miles of right of way.
+This is land that we have acquired easement interest in for specific use.

 Our water distribution system includes over 730 miles of pipeline, 16,000 valves, reservoir tanks, pump stations and flow control facilities.

-While most of our pipelines are aligned within public roadways, from time to time, we may need to build pipeline and related facilities on private property to comply with design and engineering requirements.
+Most of our pipelines are within public roadways.
+From time to time, we may need to build pipeline and related facilities on private property.
+We only do this to follow design and engineering requirements.

 Right of way allows us the right to access, build, inspect and maintain pipelines and facilities on private property.

 We obtain rights to use land for our water distribution system by acquiring easements or fee interest in property from property owners.
 An easement provides a land interest in property for a specific purpose.
-Call Right of Way if you have questions about easements (619) 667-6268.
+If you have questions about easesments, call Right of Way at 619-667-6268.

 Most easement interests are acquired on a voluntary basis from property owners whose land is served by our system.
 When feasible, we design our project to minimally impact private properties and we accommodate property owner requests to the greatest extent possible.
 When applicable, we also offer to quitclaim older easement interests in exchange for a new alignment, which produces a win/win for the private owner and the District.